 Why Green is Building the Country’s First High-Performance Data Center

-Construction work has just started: Green Datacenter AG is building a new data center on its premises in Lupfig, in the canton of Aargau.
+Green Datacenter AG has building a new data center on its premises in Lupfig, in the canton of Aargau.
 This data center, which is geared towards high density, is designed to satisfy even the most stringent requirements of the world’s leading Internet corporations and their clouds.

 According to a recent study conducted by Cisco, the global data volume of all data centers amounted to 6.8 zettabytes in 2016.
 By 2021, this volume is expected to rise to 20.6 zettabytes, with the cloud accounting for 94% of this number.
 The world’s leading Internet companies are therefore the biggest drivers of growth in the Internet infrastructure.
 Their need for storage space and computing capacity is simply incomparable with any other Internet application.